fgituser/consul-key-value-storage/README.md

 ## Consul-key-value-storage

-Running consul as a keystore.
+Running consul as a key value store.
 The consul API is accessed by HTTP Basic Authentication NGINX http://localhost:8080